omarredaa/Word-Wise-Project/README.md

 ---------------------------------------------------------------------------------------------------
-👋 Now You Ready to use this project and better to see it's features in a vedio in the root path showing the features of the project
+👋 Now You Ready to use this project and better to see it's features in a vedio in the root path of the project folder showing the features of the project